 Peter A. Rock Thermochemistry Laboratory, UC Davis

-This workshop will focus on basic and advanced topics in high temperature oxide melt solution calorimetry measurements performed on the AlexSYS.
-The first day will open with a brief presentation of the calorimetry technique, the instrument, and selected important applications.
-The participants will share their experiences with high temperature calorimetry, current projects and interests, and future plans.
+The workshop covered both basic and advanced topics in high temperature oxide melt solution calorimetry measurements performed on the AlexSYS.
+The first day opened with a brief presentation of the calorimetry technique, the instrument and selected applications.
+The participants shared their experiences with high-temperature calorimetry, current projects, interests and future plans.

-The second day will be dedicated to technical topics of common interest to stimulate future collaborative work, discuss new challenges in experimental oxide melt solution calorimetry, and demonstrate new refinements in methodology.
-There will also be a discussion of possible joint proposals, including a thermodynamics-focused DOE EFRC.
-The workshop will be followed by an optional two days of advanced training on AlexSYS systems.
+The second day was dedicated to technical topics of common interest to stimulate future collaborative work, discuss new challenges in experimental oxide melt solution calorimetry, and demonstrate new refinements in methodology.
+There was a discussion of possible joint proposals, including a thermodynamics-focused DOE EFRC.
+Participants brought up the need for a collaborative resource database of thermochemical data points and to share other research-related information.
+All agreed to the formation of the Thermodynamics Consortium or ThermoCon.
+The workshop was followed by an optional two days of advanced training on AlexSYS systems.

-The participants, all former and current users, are from the University of California, Davis; University of Notre Dame, Clemson University, Washington State University, Los Alamos National Laboratory, and the Pacific Northwest National Laboratory.
-The workshop will be of special interest to any researchers contemplating adoption of these calorimetry techniques in their work.
+The participants, all former and current users, were from the University of California, Davis; University of Notre Dame, Clemson University, Washington State University, Los Alamos National Laboratory, and the Pacific Northwest National Laboratory.